Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 4. More sleep

-They seem almost too simple but at the same time radical, and maybe thats the point.
+They seem almost too simple but at the same time radical, possibly a bit over generalised (more on this in another blog).

 This isn’t just a book for researchers or policymakers.
 It’s a book for all of us.
 For schools.
 For parents.
 For carers.
 For anyone who’s wondered why this generation feels so heavy, so tired, so done.

-The Anxious Generation doesn’t promise quick fixes.
+The Anxious Generation doesn’t promise quick fixes or saying ‘this is the way’.
 But it does ask us to pause.
 To notice.
 To question the norm.
 Oh, and it also references Olivias song ‘Jealousy, Jealousy’.
 And that feels like a great way to start the conversation.

 Next